Objective: Travelling with Social Anxiety

 Never enough for you huh?
 Alright then, why not catch up with an old friend?
 The best tour guides are people that have been living in that city for years, and that you know personally.
 Not only will they know the city well, they will know what you prefer!

-Just take your travelling plans one wave at a time.
-Remember, your “job” as a tourist is to have fun.
+So those were my tips on how to travel with social anxiety.
+Remember to just take your travelling plans one wave at a time.
+Your “job” as a tourist is to have fun.
 The standards are set low for you, to be honest.
 Being respectful and polite already puts you ahead of the pack.
 Safe travels, … and wait.
 Don’t forget to bring me a souvenir.

 For more guest posts click here.